 It also had the one thing that was the hardest to achieve – it had a very strong “social proof” of more than 1000 units sold.

-(I talk about the importance of social proof in this post.)
+(I’v talked about the importance of social proof in our post about the best eBay selling hacks)

 We were proudly presenting a heading on that listing that said –